state-machines/state-machines-rs/README.md

 - **Learning Ground First**: Extensive inline comments explain Rust concepts, ownership, trait bounds, and macro magic
 - **Ruby Parallels**: Familiar DSL syntax and callbacks make the transition smoother
 - **Production Ready**: Despite the educational focus, this is a fully functional state machine library with:
-  - Hierarchical states (superstates)
+  - **Typestate pattern** for compile-time state safety
+  - **Zero-cost abstractions** using PhantomData
   - Guards and unless conditions
-  - Before/after/around callbacks
+  - Before/after event callbacks
   - Sync and async support
-  - `no_std` compatibility (I want to use it in my embedded systems)
+  - `no_std` compatibility (for embedded systems)
   - Payload support for event data
-  - Compile-time validation
+  - Move semantics preventing invalid state transitions

 ### For the Rust Community